US launches bid to save Syria truce

 Before leaving Geneva en route to Washington, Kerry called Russian Foreign Minister Sergei Lavrov to discuss safeguarding the flagging truce.

-The pair "agreed on new measures to be taken by Moscow and Washington", a Russian foreign ministry statement said, without providing details.
+The two top diplomats “agreed on new measures to be taken by Moscow and Washington”, a Russian foreign ministry statement said, without providing specifics.

 De Mistura was due to fly to Moscow for talks with Lavrov on Tuesday.